JumpstartLab/tdd-class-8-dec/Readme.md

 ### Morning

-* Q: More focused discussion of mocking and stubbing this afternoon?
 * Integrate permissions
 * Watch CI
-* One more feature
-  * Specific tests on the presenter
-  * How about one that uses the Permissions in the presenter?
 * Faker - How I learn about a library I don't know
   * SeeingIsBelieving
     * I usually find docs by going to `rubygems.org/gems/<gemname>` and clicking the link to "Homepage" or "Source Code"